Project Coach Graduate Fellowship

 Urban Education Pathway

 Teacher quality has been consistently identified as the most important school-based factor in student achievement.
-In 2017, we are expanding the Urban Education Fellowship into the Urban Education Pathway.
+In 2017, we expanded the Urban Education Fellowship into the Urban Education Pathway as part of our efforts to address this issue.
 This pilot initiative is designed for students in the Five Colleges who are interested in exploring teaching in an urban school.
 The Urban Education Pathway provides a springboard for students curious about education to learn from a national and regional context.
 Scholars in our Pathway will engage in:

 - Fall orientation sessions that prepare students to step into an urban classroom.